Alex is represented by William Morris Endeavor (WME) - for all professional inquires, click HERE.

-Tyrell, Alex’s musical parody-prequel to HBO’s Game of Thrones about House Tyrell, will receive a developmental workshop at Dixon Place on March 18, starring two-time Tony nominee Alison Fraser (The Secret Garden, Romance/Romance) as Olenna Tyrell, Kerstin Anderson (My Fair Lady) as Margaery Tyrell, and Chris Dwan (Finding Neverland) as Loras Tyrell.
+Tyrell, Alex’s musical parody-prequel to HBO’s Game of Thrones about House Tyrell, received a developmental workshop at Dixon Place on March 18, starring two-time Tony nominee Alison Fraser (The Secret Garden, Romance/Romance) as Olenna Tyrell, Kerstin Anderson (My Fair Lady) as Margaery Tyrell, and Chris Dwan (Finding Neverland) as Loras Tyrell.
 Check out this Playbill article for an exclusive clip of Margaery’s song “Lady-in-Waiting”!
-More info and tickets can be found HERE.

 Alex was the featured composer in Broadway’s Future Songbook series, presented by Arts and Artists of Tomorrow in the Bruno Walter Auditorium at the New York Public Library for the Performing Arts at Lincoln Center, on February 25.